freywald/desynchronizer/README.md

-# dūd-desynchronizer
+# dyd-desynchronizer

 <img src="https://github.com/freywald/desynchronizer/blob/master/dyd-logo.svg" width="256"><sub>CC BY-SA 4.0</sub>

 A frontend for rsync – for you and me – for dūds.

-> » Something that doesn't work the way it's supposed to is a <ins>dūd</ins>. «[^1]

-Also:

-> » A dūd is a person with a record of failing; someone who loses consistently. «[^1]

-[^1]: "Dud" Vocabulary.com Dictionary, Vocabulary.com, https://vocabulary.com/dictionary/dud.
-Accessed 07 Aug.
-2025.

 Synchronize all your files *easily, safe and proper* — the principle: synchronize *by desynchronizing*, disorganize by reorganizing.

 Desynchronize and reorganize your files confidently with **desynchronizer**.
 Lose track.
 Despair.
-Wipe away bad thoughts.
+Wipe away distracting thoughts.
 Abort erasure.

+» Something that doesn't work the way it's supposed to is a <ins>dūd</ins>. «[^1]
+Also: » A dūd is a person with a record of failing; someone who loses consistently. «[^1]

+[^1]: "Dud" Vocabulary.com Dictionary, Vocabulary.com, https://vocabulary.com/dictionary/dud.
+Accessed 07 Aug.
+2025.

 > Always remove trash-worthy files with the conviction that it's for the better.
 Stop caring so much for data, but never cause bitrot on disks by sending out a forging hammer cutting through your bit space — be nice, let the platters keep spinning!
 They're made for it — (but we're not).
 >